cado-security/product-help/docs/cado/discovery-import/aws/memory.md

 ![EC2 SSM Data Flow](/img/ec2-ssm.png)

 ### Memory
 Unfortunately the SSM agent can interfere with memory collection, so is disabled.
-If you require collecting memory, please use the Cado Host import option instead.
+If you require collecting memory, please use the / Forensic Acquisition and Investigation Host import option instead.